Musical instruments in Zambia: ocarina

 You, honeyguide, how [heavy] it is since my mother died ee, no

 We hear the sung calling of the honeyguide followed by the player’s personal musowa wa mfwa for the deceased mother.
-“The musowa is to convince the honeyguide that we are in grave troubles.”
+“The musowa is to convince the honeyguide that we are in grave trouble.”
 Wo, iyo and lilo are mourning sounds.

 This typical passage of ngolwa playing combines calling parts with musowa wa mfwa parts, comparable to those sung in Music example 63.